escambron/hep101-docs/docs/useful.rst

 With ROOT TTreeReader
 ^^^^^^^^^^^^^^^^^^^^^

-.. note:: ROOT has some pretty extensive documentation, but it can be
+.. note:: As mentioned, ROOT has some pretty extensive documentation,
-          a bit dense.
+          but it can be a bit dense.
 This page should serve as a quick introduction to a few topics.
 If you'd like to dive into ROOT's ``TTreeReader`` documentation, then `start here
           <https://root.cern.ch/doc/master/classTTreeReader.html>`_.

 In ROOT we'll use the ``TTreeReader`` and ``TTreeReaderValue<T>``